I. Tax Exempt Status [top]

 Qualified expenses include only the costs of moving household goods and personal effects from the old to the new residence, and, costs associated with travel (including lodging but not meals) from the old to the new residence.
 While not included in taxable gross income, qualified reimbursements must be reported on federal form W-2 at the end of the calendar year for information purposes.

-It is the policy of the College to permit the reimbursement of qualified moving expenses only for new employees according to the following schedule:
+It is the policy of the College to permit the reimbursement of qualified moving expenses (the College will not reimburse for non-qualified moving expenses):

 Local Moves: No moving allowance will be granted for moves within a 50-mile radius of Ithaca.

-All reimbursements within the above ranges are to be negotiated by the hiring dean for faculty members and the appropriate vice president for administrative appointments.
-Any exceptions must be approved in advance by the Vice President for Business and Administrative Affairs.
+All reimbursements are to be negotiated by the hiring dean of each individual school.
+(Any reimbursements above $5,000 must be approved in advance by the Provost and Vice President for Finance and Administration.)

 Moving Expense Reimbursement Procedure:

 New employees seeking reimbursement must complete an Ithaca College Summary of Moving Expenses Form and submit it along with complete receipt documentation to the appropriate dean, director, or vice president.
-The department should attach a copy of the letter of appointment, or contract, which states the maximum level of reimbursement approved, and forward all documentation to the Payroll Office, 118 Administrative Annex Bldg.
+The department should attach a copy of the letter of appointment, or contract, which states the maximum level of reimbursement approved, and forward all documentation to Payroll within the Office of Human Resources, Garden Level Peggy Ryan Williams Center.
 Payroll will include qualified moving expenses in the employee's W2 at year end.
-A reimbursement check will be issued to the employee through Accounts Payable within 3-5 days of processing the transaction via EZPay or iProcurement.
+A reimbursement check will be issued to the employee through Accounts Payable within 3-5 days of processing the transaction via EZPay or Voucher Authorization Form.